Community Public Health (AA)

 Turn Application Packet in by Deadline:

-1. Application Points Form
+1. RN Traditional Track Application Points Form

-2. MAP – signed by an Advisor
+2. Application Advisor MAP [PDF]– signed by an Advisor

 3. HESI exam taken at Central Arizona College